-Do I have to worry about my baby trying to eat my necklace?
+Do you have to worry about your baby trying to eat your jewelry?

 Your child will not be able to smell the breast milk.
 It is chemically preserved and dried to stabilize its unique color, turned into a fine powder, and then suspended as a pigment in jewelers grade art resin.

-Most pieces are also coated with a permanent UV resistant gloss coating, so breast milk powder is never exposed to the air, and will not give off any scent.
+Some pieces are also coated with a UV resistant gloss coating, so breast milk powder is never exposed to the air, and will not give off any scent.

 How long is breast milk jewelry expected to last?

 With proper care, breast milk jewelry should last indefinitely.